 To ensure the users will have access to the most updated information the Power BI model type must be “direct query” and the data source must be cloud-based (AzureSQL) at this time .
 When using “Direct Query”, no data is imported or copied into the data model.
 As you interact with a visualization, Power BI Embedded queries the underlying data source, which means you’re always viewing current data.
 You can read more about Direct Query mode here:

 Of course, you can use “Import data” mode as well, but you’ll need to manually refresh your data sets.

 There is no explicit requirement that your end users be customers of Azure Active Directory (Azure AD).
 Instead, your application expresses to Microsoft Power BI Embedded authorization to render a Power BI report by using Application Authentication Tokens (App Tokens).

 In a previous post, I explain how to use Row level security (RLS).
-RSL can be used to restrict user access to particular data within a report or dataset, this allows for multiple users to use the same report while all seeing different data.
+RLS can be used to restrict user access to particular data within a report or dataset and this allows for multiple users to use the same report while all seeing different data.
 Power BI Embedded now supports datasets configured with RLS.

 You’ll need an Azure account/subscription and from the Power BI Embedded service > Create Workspace collection > create workspace and then deploy your Power BI Desktop file from this workspace.
 Below is the flow diagram

 Like any other service in Azure, resources for Power BI Embedded are provisioned through the Azure ARM APIs.
 In this case, the resource that you provision is a Power BI Workspace Collection.